thedailytexan/ut-dorm-explorer/_posts/2016-05-02-carothers.md

 ##Description##

 Carothers stands on the west side of the honors quad.
 The coed dormitory, built in 1937, houses 131 students on three floors.
 Accessible accommodations are available for students who need them, furniture in each dorm room is movable, and the dorm features community bathrooms as well as a computer lab.
 Similar to Andrews, Carothers also has individual room climate control.
 However it also has the University Honors Center and a 24-hour desk.
 The Drag, the communication school, and Kinsolving Dining Hall are all in close proximity to Carothers.

+*Andrews, Blanton, Carothers and Littlefield are part of the Honors Living Community (also known as "The Quad"), which is open only to Honors Students and their chosen roommates.*

 ---